quivalen/openshift-moodle-quickstart/README.md

-WordPress on OpenShift
+Moodle on OpenShift
 ======================

-This git repository helps you get up and running quickly w/ a WordPress installation on OpenShift.
+This git repository helps you get up and running quickly w/ a Moodle installation on OpenShift.
 The backend database is MySQL and the database name is the same as your application name (using getenv('OPENSHIFT_APP_NAME')).
 You can name your application whatever you want.
 However, the name of the database will always